-One of most searched topic from internet regarding Raspberry PI is about projects to realize.
+One of the most searched topics on the internet regarding Raspberry PI is about projects to realize.
 Many of these results bring you to simple lists linking to not tested procedures.
-Today I would resume below the best projects I have personally tested with our board.
+In this post, I’m going to summarize the best projects I have personally tested with Raspberry PI Foundation boards.

+This is a must in all best Raspberry PI projects lists.
 The simplest and most spread use of Raspberry PI involves this powerful micro board into creating a complete Media Centre.
 This projects can be accomplished with a lot of forms of the best open source Media Centre available today: Kodi.
-The 2 best versions are, in my opinion, OSMC and OpenELEC.
+The 2 best versions are, in my opinion, OSMC (previously known as XBMC) and OpenELEC, both based on kodi.
 Below the links to respective guide pages:

 A second way to use Raspberry PI in a creative way is to mine cryptocoins.
 This is surely not the way to get rich, but this can help you to better understand cryptocoins world and how blockchain works:

 Containers opened a new world to developers, making very easy and fast the applications deploy.
 With Raspberry PI this turns also in a great opportunity in realizing micro-services that you can easily test, upgrade, edit and delete.
-You can choose to use the on standard Raspbian OS or in optimized OS thinked specifically for containers like RancherOS
+You can choose to use standard operating system (Raspberry PI OS) or optimized OS thinked specifically for containers like RancherOS

 A useful way to have complete control of your website is personally managing the host where it resides.
-With this guide you can use your 30$ board instead of paying a webhost provider.
+With this guide you can use your 30$ board instead of paying a webhost provider and is really useful for people wanting to start a new blog.
 This works greatly also on PI Zero!

 Private email server